lk-geimfari/awesomo/languages/PHP.md

 </p>

 ---
 [**FulePHP**](https://github.com/fuel/fuel) FuelPHP is a flexible, full-stack PHP framework first released in 2011.
 Apart from supporting the MVC design pattern, it has its own version called the hierarchical model view controller (HMVC).
-With HMVC, unlike with MVC, content doesn’t need to duplicate to show on multiple pages.
+With HMVC, unlike with MVC, content doesn't need to duplicate to show on multiple pages.
 As a result, it consumes less time and memory.

 Reasons to use FulePHP
 - FuelPHP helps developers deliver end-to-end web solutions that are diverse in size and complexities.